V0xt/priyanka_bot/README.md

 ## Features

-Visit [wiki](https://github.com/V0xt/priyanka_bot/wiki) or try use !help to get a full list of available commands.
+Visit [wiki](https://github.com/V0xt/priyanka_bot/wiki) or run the bot and use `help` command to get a full list of available commands.

 ## Getting started